CMS

 • ARC-AMPE Volume 1 contains high-level guidance, and Volume 2 has the minimum-level security and privacy controls.

-• ARC-AMPE Volume 2 is the new format for the SSPP for ACA AEs.
+• ARC-AMPE Volume 2 is the new format for the System Security & Privacy Plan (SSPP) for ACA administering entities.

 Our team members undergo extensive training, participate as industry thought leaders, and have earned industry certifications, including CMS Auditor Regulatory and Compliance Standards, CMS FWA, EDE Security and Privacy Audit Standards, EDE Business Audit Standards, CISSP, CCSFP, HCISPP, CCSK, RHIA, CHPS, CIPM, CCSK, AWS CCP, CCSK, HITRUST CCSFP.